Can Stress Increase Your Total IgE Level? The Cortisol Connection

 How does cortisol affect IgE production?

 Cortisol normally helps regulate the balance between different immune pathways.
 When cortisol levels are disrupted by chronic stress, the body may become less effective at suppressing Th2 immune activity.
 This can sometimes result in increased production of cytokines such as IL-4, which stimulate B cells to produce more IgE antibodies.
+This mechanism may partly explain why allergy symptoms can worsen during stressful periods.

 Can reducing stress lower my IgE levels?